Cjordan3160/Cjordan3160/README.md

 - 👋 Hi, I’m @Cjordan3160
 - 👀 I’m interested in - video game development
-- 🌱 I’m currently learning - cs50
+- 🌱 I’m currently taking - cs50
-- 💞️ I’m looking to collaborate on - I'm  just in the beginning stages of learning programming but soon...
+- 💞️ I’m looking to collaborate on - I'm  just in the beginning stages of learning to code but soon...
 - 📫 How to reach me - Cjordan3160@gmail.com

 <!---